dcunited001/dcunited001.github.io/_drafts/galactic-ethics-and-sciency-schtuffins.md

   - possibily relying on the speed of gravity propagating through space to delay the propagation of energy.
   - i really can't even imagine what this thing would look like

+### Ideas on gravity from imagining directional antennae attenuation

+(mostly pointless)

+- is the energy emitted by a directional antennae proportional to or dependent on the volume? (no it's not)
+  - for a pointlike directional antenna, it should radiate photons at equivalent speeds, but emits more in some directions than others.
+  - i've already written about this
+- however, do large black holes have a similar effect seen in the attenuation of gravity? (i don't think so)
+  - if so, how could we possibly measure that?

+### lots of questions on gravity

+- how could a singularity not have shape if mass can be added to it? when mass is attached to the singularity, what is the shape/velocity of the mass? (this is fairly well understood)
+  - how does a mass's effect on other masses change w/ velocity, especially as it approaches a singularity

+- the reason that poisson's law applies to electromagnetism and gravity is because they are both field-like (?)
+  - what similarities are shared and why does relativity cause gravity to be expressed differently?
+    - that is, gravity is monopolar whereas electromagnetism is bipolar
+- does the path of neutrinos curve? are there masses too small for gravity to affect?
+(NO ... spacetime curves)

+- HOW DOES GRAVITY AFFECT THE TRAJECTORY OF HIGG'S BOSON?
+  - and if gravity affects the trajectory of higg's bosons, how does that alter it's field affect
+    - and, in particular, how does that affect its change in field "shape" over time
+      - especially in high energy displacements
+      - e.g. merging of two large masses
+        - 2 singularities
+        - 1 singularity and one large mass
+        - two large masses (no singularities)

+- for every point in spacetime, is the distortion simply the sum of gravity from other masses? (i think i asked this in my blog on gravity)
+  - if so, then an infinity gravitational crystal would experience no net force from its nodes' masses, as long as those nodes remain equidistant and in infinite repetition and space
+  - actually, i still can't conceptualize any perfectly stable gravity crystals due to the propagation time of gravity. (for either finite or infinite gravity crystals)
+- what gravity crystal shapes are possible? how do the nature of these crystals differ from that of traditional crystals?
+  - specifically, how does time influence the possible crystal shapes?
+  - are there finitely many enumerable crystal families? (like there are platonic solids)

+- 2 masses moving away from each other will eventually cease to affect each other. the effect of gravity from the mass can't propagate in time and eventually wanes faster than the distance squared.
+  - why is this?
+    - is the space between still affected?

+- if the unsolved problems of general relativity are mostly bc it's a differential eq initial values problem:
+  - then is there some way to analytically train an algorithm to find more acceptable or more natuaral initial values?

+- how do we measure the speed of light? and why is it so tightly coupled to the laws of nature?
+  - is the value of the speed of light numerically defined in the universe? that is, does the actual value of C arise purely from numerics? or does resolving the speed of light require dependencies obtained from experimentation?

+-

 =============